Erebot/Plop/docs/src/Usage.rst

 -   The record factory.
 This factory is used to create records of logging messages, intended to keep track of the message's contextual information.
-    This factory must implement the :api:`Plop::RecordFactoryInterface`
+    This factory must implement the :api:plop:`Plop\\RecordFactoryInterface`
-    interface and is usually an instance of :api:`Plop::RecordFactory`.
+    interface and is usually an instance of :api:plop:`Plop\\RecordFactory`.

 -   :ref:`Filters`.